XKaguya/StarTrekOnline-ServerStatus/README.md

 Recent events, maintenance info, server status and etc.

 # How to use:
-1. You should regist a Google Calendar API at [Google API](https://console.cloud.google.com/apis/credentials).
+1. You should register a Google Calendar API at [Google API](https://console.cloud.google.com/apis/credentials).

 2. After that downlaod the credentials json file.
 And put that near the exe file.
 Like this: